muggy8/improbable/from-me-to-me/UIb4kVxn.md

 "Um... good morning?"

-"This was what Mikay and I were working on yesterday" Phanna said lifting up a somewhat disgusting looking wooden scupture that somewhat resembled a head.
+"This was what Mikay and I were working on yesterday" Phanna said lifting up a somewhat disgusting looking wooden sculpture that somewhat resembled a head.

 "W-what is that" I uttered feeling a bit uncomfortable.